-In my youth I wished on every shooting star for happiness.
+When I was little I thought I’d solved all my future troubles and it turns out I had.
+I wished on every shooting star for happiness.
 I knew if I were truly happy I would be brave, and dare to dream.
 Every birthday candle and fallen eyelash since I have wished for happiness.

 Growing up in deep rural Vermont, I was home-schooled by my mother and life-schooled by my carpenter-blacksmith father.
 I formed a special connection with the land around me and with few other children to play with my imagination was unbridled.
 Although my family had little material possessions, I was taught the value of natural resources, for they were a renewing source of wealth.
 My father built houses, kept bees and tapped Maple Sugar trees.
 My parents were resourceful and we ate what we grew and were entertained by sunsets and feeding fish in the pond.
 My father used horses to log the land and cut those logs into beams by hand.
 I was unaware of any other way of life, and looking back I am grateful for the freedom my childhood allowed me.

-I have always considered myself a storyteller and the rural existence left me longing for human interaction.
-I would say to my parents when I was very young “I want to live in New York where the people are”.
+I have always considered myself an artist and the rural existence left me longing for artistic interaction.
+I would say to my parents “I want to live in New York where the people are”.
 While other teenagers were looking to dull their emotions, I was compelled to amplify them.
 I was active in theater, film, music and dance and attended an acting conservatory after high school in New York.
 Together with other young artists I made many films, and performed on stage to diverse audiences.
 After several years working in New York City, my father became ill and I chose to leave NY and assist in his complex care the last few years of his life.